thinkUXca/jekyll-now/_posts/2017-08-02-Using-Gestalt-Principles-To-Be-A-Better-Designer-Part-3-Grouping.md

   <figcaption class="figure-caption">Figure 8: Dell's home page navigation.
 Credit: https://dell.com </figcaption>
 </figure>

-Notice how they also use a shadow to create a [figure/ground relationship](http://www.thinkux.ca/blog/Using-Gestalt-Principles-To-Be-A-Better-Designer-Part-1-Figure-Ground/) within the blue box?
+In addition to enclosing their content in a blue box, notice how Dell uses a shadow to create a [figure/ground relationship](http://www.thinkux.ca/blog/Using-Gestalt-Principles-To-Be-A-Better-Designer-Part-1-Figure-Ground/) within the blue box?
 The drop shadow makes it seem as though the menu on top (which includes the search bar) is physically in front of the menu below, placing more visual importance on the top menu.

 Finally, let's look at Virgin: